nleethochawalit/GLACiAR2-master/README.md

 - *z_bins* Number of redshift bins (default = 16)
 - *min_z:* Minimum redshift of the simulated galaxies (default = 7.5).
 - *max_z:* Maximum redshift of the simulated galaxies (default = 9.0).
+- *ref_uv_wl:* The wavelength in angstrom at which M<sub>UV</sub> is determined (default = 1600).
 - *n_bands:* How many filters the images have been observed in.
 If not specified, it will raise an error.
 - *detection_band:* This is the band in which the objects are identified.
 If the detection image is a coadd of multiple bands, put *det*.
 If not specified, it will raise an error.
 - *bands:* Name of the bands.
 If the *detection_band* is not 'det', the detection band has to go first.
 If not specified, it will raise an error.
 - *detection_band_combination:* Required if detection_band is 'det'.
 List of bands used in coadding to create the detection image.
-- *coadd_type:* 1 for a simple coadd, 2 for a noise-equalized coadd (e.g. Whitaker2019).
+- *coadd_type:* Required if detection_band is 'det'.
+1 for a simple coadd, 2 for a noise-equalized coadd (e.g. Whitaker2019).
+- *zeropoints:* Zeropoint value corresponding to each band.
+The default value is 25 for each band.
+They are used to assign pixel values of the simulated galaxies and run SExtractor (Default = 25.0).
 - *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
 If not specified, it will raise an error.
-- *zeropoints:* Zeropoint value corresponding to each band.
-The default value is 25 for each band.
-This will be put in SExtractor configuration file.
 - *gain_values:* Gain values for each band.
 If not specified, it will raise an error.
 This will be put in SExtractor configuration file.
 - *R_eff:* Effective radius in kpc.
 It is the half light radius, i. e., the radius within half of the light emitted by the galaxy is enclosed (default = 1.075).
 - *size_pix:* Pixel scale in arcsecond for the images (default = 0.08).